docker-mailserver/docker-mailserver/docs/content/config/environment.md

 - monthly => Rotate monthly.

 Note that only the log inside the container is affected.
-The full log output is still available via `docker logs mail` (or your respective container name).
+The full log output is still available via `docker logs mailserver` (_or your respective container name_).
 If you want to control logrotation for the docker generated logfile see: [Docker Logging Drivers](https://docs.docker.com/config/containers/logging/configure/).

 Also note that by default the logs are lost when the container is recycled.
 To keep the logs, mount a volume.